projectgreencameroon/whive-v1-beta-release/README.md

 For linux the whive.conf file is in $HOMEDIR\testnet\data.

-For windows double click the shortcut c:\whive\run.lnk.
+For windows double click the shortcut c:\whive\whive-qt.bat.

 For linux execute run.sh i.e ./run.sh